weaviate/weaviate-io/developers/weaviate/model-providers/transformers/index.md

 <BetaPageNote />

 Hugging Face's Transformers library can be used with a wide range of models for natural language processing.
-Weaviate seamlessly integrates the Transformers library, allowing users to leverage compatible models directly within the Weaviate database.
+Weaviate seamlessly integrates with the Transformers library, allowing users to leverage compatible models directly within the Weaviate database.

 These integrations empower developers to build sophisticated AI-driven applications with ease.